pulumi/docs/content/docs/guides/crosswalk/aws/cloudwatch.md

 ```

 More commonly, applications will want to work with existing metrics produced by AWS services, using
 [pre-defined metrics](#using-a-pre-defined-metric).
-In the event that you'd like to create a custom metric, or use a
+In the event that you'd like to create a CloudWatch custom metric, or use a
 service not already pre-defined, however, refer to the [API documentation for properties used when creating a new
 `Metric` object]({{< relref "/docs/reference/pkg/nodejs/pulumi/awsx/cloudwatch#MetricArgs" >}}).